-4.7 Blue Drop Water System Award
+3.2.2.7 Blue Drop Water System Award

-The Greater Tzaneen Municipality has a Blue Drop (Drinking Water Quality) status which was awarded on the 30th of June 2012 being for the third year running.
-The award which was handed over by Minister of Water Affairs, Edna Molewa at the Cape Town International Convention Centre (ICC) for the Tzaneen and Letsitele Systems.
+The Greater Tzaneen Municipality has a Blue Drop (Drinking Water Quality) status which was awarded on the 30th of June 2012 for the Tzaneen and Letsitele water systems.
 GTM is one of the two local municipalities to be certified blue drop in Limpopo and one of the 98 countrywide.
 The systems (starting from abstraction to the tap) which produce a combined 25 mega million litres had to meet the following requirements.